csusbdt/app/SETUP.md

     heroku apps

 Also, the _heroku apps:create_ command given above configures the local repository with 2 additional remote locations named _staging_ and _production_.
-To see these, along with _origin_, run the following.
+To see these, run the following.

     git remote -v

 Note that when other project developers clone the repository from Github, their repositories will only contain a reference to the remote at Github called _origin_.

 ## Create Facebook apps for development, staging and production

 ### development

-Go to https://developers.facebook.com/apps and create a new app named app594d with the following settings.
+Go to https://developers.facebook.com/apps and create a new app named appd with the following settings.

-- For the app display name, use "App 594d".
+- For the app display name, use "appd".
-- For the app namespace, use `appfnfd`.
+- For the app namespace, use `appd`.
 - For the app domain, use `localhost`.
 - Enable sandbox mode so that only developers will be able to use the app.
 - Under the integration options, select _Website with Facebook Login_ and for the site url use `http://localhost:5000/`.

 To deploy a local development instance, the system needs access to the app's Facebook id and secret.
-We pass this to the server as the following 2 environmental variables.
+We pass these to the server with the following 2 environmental variables.

-    FACEBOOK_APP_ID = <development app id>
+    FB_APP_ID = <development app id>
-    FACEBOOK_APP_SECRET = <development app secret>
+    FB_APP_SECRET = <development app secret>

 Place the above 2 lines in a file named `.env`.
-This file will be read by the foreman program that we will use to launch the app llocally.
+This file will be read by the foreman program that we will use to launch the app locally.

-Other developers will set different values for their development deployment, so omit `.env` from repository by adding it to `.gitignore`.
+Other developers will set different values for their development deployment, so omit `.env` from the repository by adding it to `.gitignore`.

 ### staging

-Create another app named app594s with the following settings.
+Create another Facebook app named apps with the following settings.

-- For the app display name, use "App 594s".
+- For the app display name, use "apps".
-- For the app namespace, use `appfnfs`.
+- For the app namespace, use `apps`.
-- For the app domain, use `app594s.herokuapp.com`.
+- For the app domain, use `apps.herokuapp.com`.
 - Enable sandbox mode so that only developers will be able to use the app.
-- Under the integration options, select _Website with Facebook Login_ and for the site url use `http://app594s.herokuapp.com/`.
+- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://apps.herokuapp.com/`.

+In order to set variables for the Heroku runtime environment, you need to do an initial deployment.

+    git push staging master

-Use the `heroku config:add` command to write the app id and secret into the Heroku's execution environment for the staging app.
+Use the `heroku config:add` command to write the app id and secret into Heroku's execution environment for the staging app.

-    heroku config:add --app app594s FACEBOOK_APP_ID=<staging id>
+    heroku config:add --app apps FB_APP_ID=<staging id>
-    heroku config:add --app app594s FACEBOOK_APP_SECRET=<staging secret>
+    heroku config:add --app apps FB_APP_SECRET=<staging secret>

 You can check these settings by using the following command.